 Capital assets are capitalized at historical cost, or estimated historical cost for assets where actual historical cost is not available.
-Donated assets are recorded at acquisition value.
+Donated assets are recorded as capital assets at their estimated acquisition value at the date of donation.
 The School maintains a threshold of \$1,500 or more for capitalizing capital assets.
 The cost of normal maintenance and repairs that do not add to the value of the asset or materially extend asset lives are not capitalized.